rppicomidi/rp2040-mcp4728-lib/examples/cli-example/README.md

 # Note that by default, all MCP4728 are assumed to have no LDAC pin connected, so
 # are defined as rppicomidi::RP2040_MCP4728::no_ldac_gpio
 MCP4728_LDAC[0-7]=[RP2040 GPIO number or rppicomidi::RP2040_MCP4728::no_ldac_gpio]
+# Define whether the LDAC output pins are wired to an external inverting buffer
+# before connection to the MCP4728.
+The default is false; that is, each LDAC GPIO pin
+# is either directly wired to the corresponding MCP4728 LDAC input, or the signal
+# is buffered through a non-inverting buffer.
+MCP4728_INVERT_LDAC=[false|true]
 ```
 For example, to build with 2 MCP4728 chips on I2C0 routed to RP2040 GPIO 8 and 9 with
 LDAC pins on GPIO 10 and 11, and all other options default, you can use the folliwng